 Develop packages

 Spack offers several options for package development.
 Depending on your workflow, one or the other option is preferred.
-Also some packages like ICON or COSMO have their own development workflow which is maintained by C2SM.

 Environments with Spack develop